-TfN has a Scrutiny Committee made up of elected members appointed by the Constituent Authorities whose role is to scrutinise proposals prior to consideration by the TfN Board and to make recommendations in relation to transport in the area.
+TfN has a Scrutiny Committee made up of elected Members appointed by the 21 Constituent Authorities whose role is to scrutinise proposals prior to recommendation for approval by the TfN Board and to make recommendations in relation to transport in the area.
 TfN has a policy of "Scrutiny First" under which the Scrutiny Committee has an opportunity to comment on and advise on issues for decision by the TfN Board before they are made rather than scrutinising decisions which have already been taken.